 - 1. Giving good example in the practice of your faith and sincere prayer life. - 2.
 Encouraging your children to complete all assignments. - 3.
-Insisting that your child obey the regulations and principles of good behavior. - 4.
-Building positive relationships between parent and teacher by contacting the teacher first when a problem or misunderstanding arises. - 5.
+Insisting that your child obey the regulations and principles of good behavior. - Building positive relationships between parent and teacher by contacting the teacher first when a problem or misunderstanding arises. - 5.
 Following the policies and requests stated in the Family Handbook. - 6.
 Paying tuition and fees on time. - 7.
-Volunteering to help with fundraising activities.
+Volunteering as able.